jazzfool/reclutch/README.md

         child.update(aux);
     }

-    // if your UI doesn't update constantly, then you must check child events *after* propagation,
+    // If your UI doesn't update constantly, then you must check child events *after* propagation,
     // but if it does update constantly, then it's more of a micro-optimization, since any missed events
-    // will come back around next update. for press_event in self.button_press_listener.peek() {
+    // will come back around next update.
+    //
+    // This kind of consideration can be avoided by using the more "modern" updating API; `verbgraph`,
+    // which is discussed in the "Updating correctly" section. for press_event in self.button_press_listener.peek() {
         self.on_button_press(press_event);
     }